-- 1. SSI Retro Determinations, - a) Unless the client must be placed in a liberalized coverage group for the retroactive period. - 2.
-Former SSI Recipient Coverage Groups, which include: - a) Disabled Adult Child (DAC), - b) Cost of Living (COL) and - c) OBRA widows/widowers. - 3.
-Disabled Child Living at Home (DCLH), and - 4.
-Qualified Working Disabled Individuals (QWDI), - a) QWDI is a reduced coverage group which has resource limits that are twice SSI limits.
+- 1. SSI Retro Determinations,

+- a) Unless the client must be placed in a liberalized coverage group for the retroactive period.

+- 2. Former SSI Recipient Coverage Groups, which include:

+- a) Disabled Adult Child (DAC),

+- b) Cost of Living (COL) and

+- c) OBRA widows/widowers.

+- 3. Katie Beckett group, and

+- 4. Qualified Working Disabled Individuals (QWDI),

+- a) QWDI is a reduced coverage group which has resource limits that are twice SSI limits.